Child cannibalism: Congo Basin

-In Maniema, the body of a slave child was considered an appropriate "pièce de résistance" for banquets held among the wealthy even during the early years of colonial rule.
+In Maniema, the body of a slave child was considered an appropriate "pièce de résistance" (chief dish) for banquets held among the wealthy even during the early years of colonial rule.
 Congo Free State official Guy Burrows once rescued a young slave boy from this fate after the boy had managed to run away and beg for help.
 Burrows's local colleague did not understand why he had bothered, pointing out that such banquets were often held in the area without the Free State getting involved.

 Slave raiding and cannibalism often went hand in hand, as those killed in fighting and those who were too young, too old, or otherwise considered less suitable for sale, were often eaten right after a slave raid, or otherwise sold to nearby cannibals for consumption.
 The German ethnologist Leo Frobenius recorded that young children caught in raids were "skewered on long spears like rats and roasted over a quickly kindled large fire", while older captives were kept alive to be exploited or sold as slaves.
 In 1863, the English explorer Samuel Baker talked with a member of a Swahili–Arab raiding party, who told him that their local Azande allies routinely killed and ate the children captured in raids:

 Their custom was to catch a child by its ankles, and to dash its head against the ground; thus killed, they opened the abdomen, extracted the stomach and intestines, and tying the two ankles to the neck they carried the body by slinging it over the shoulder, and thus returned to camp, where they divided it by quartering, and boiled it in a large pot.

 Another man told Baker that at Gondokoro, where they were at that time, he had seen how several slave children were slaughtered and then served at "a great feast" held by the Azande members of a slave raiding party.

 Children born to enslaved mothers could meet the same fate.
 The German ethnologist Georg A. Schweinfurth once saw a newborn baby among the ingredients assembled for a meal.
 He learned that the baby, whose mother was a slave, would soon be "cooked together with the gourds", since capturing slaves was more convenient than raising them from birth.
 He also heard persistent rumours that little slave children were frequently served at the table of the Azande king.